 I got all of that.
 The smaller beaches were my favorite, curved and mostly empty, the rocks at each end perfect for snorkeling.
 I love the sounds and smells of these beaches: the waves lapping or roaring rhythmically, the palm trees shushing in the breeze.
 I walked paths through classic jungle scenery, including one up a slightly active volcano.

 But the pleasant surprise for me was just how French Guadeloupe is, especially in terms of food.
-I bought croissants and baguettes that were absolutely the equal of the perfect breads that the French take for granted.
+I bought croissants and baguettes that were absolutely the equal of the perfect bread that the French take for granted.
 Yet, at market stalls, I could buy tropical fruits – pineapple and mango, for example – far fresher, juicier and more flavorful than any I’ve ever been able to find at home.
 Restaurants, meanwhile, show influences from both: Caribbean kick combined with French elegance.
 So this is what makes Guadeloupe special: it’s the Caribbean dream, plus amazing food.

 — Rachel Heller from www.rachelsruminations.com